SwedbankPay/swedbank-pay-sdk-ios-example-app/README.md

 ![Swedbank Pay SDK for iOS Example App][opengraph-image]

+## About

+**IMPORTANT**: This example app is at an early stage and not yet used in production.
+We do not offer support for this version, but will release supported versions in the future.
+Feel free to play around, but for full functionality and support, please wait for the supported, stable release.

 This example app demonstrates how to use the [Swedbank Pay SDK for iOS][sdk].
 An example [merchant backend][backend] has been implemented for this app.